2023 Most Popular Psychology Bachelor's Degree Schools in Missouri

 Of the 125 students majoring in psychology at Maryville U, 14% are male and 86% are female.

-Read full report on Psychology at Maryville University of Saint Louis
+Full Psychology at Maryville University of Saint Louis Report

-Columbia College came in at #7 in this year’s edition of the Most Popular Psychology Bachelor’s Degree Schools in Missouri ranking.
-Located in the midsize city of Columbia, Columbia College Missouri is a private not-for-profit school with a moderately-sized student population.
+Columbia College ranked #7 on this year’s Most Popular Psychology Bachelor’s Degree Schools in Missouri list.
+Located in the city of Columbia, Columbia College Missouri is a private not-for-profit school with a medium-sized student population.

 About 81% of the students majoring in psychology at the school are women while 19% are male.